AUD/USD: Expected to trade in a sideways range of 0.6445/0.6555 – UOB Group | FXStreet

 AUD/USD: Expected to trade in a sideways range of 0.6445/0.6555 – UOB Group

-Australian Dollar (AUD) is facing mild upward pressure and may edge higher to 0.6530; it is unlikely to break clearly above this level.
+Australian Dollar (AUD) is likely to trade in a range between 0.6475 and 0.6510.
 In the longer run, for the time being, AUD is expected to trade in a sideways range of 0.6445/0.6555, UOB Group's FX analysts Quek Ser Leang and Peter Chia note.

 Author